bobobo1618/docpad-plugin-sunny/Readme.md

         - `account`: A string.
 The account to use to connect.
 For Amazon this is the access key, for Google, you get this from the Interoperable Access page under Google Storage in [the console](https://code.google.com/apis/console/)
         - `secretKey`: The key to use.
 For Amazon, this is the AWS secret key, for Google, this is the Secret found on the page mentioned above.
         - `ssl`: `true` or `false`.
 Whether or not to use SSL to connect.
+        - `authUrl`: A string.
+The URL of the service to connect to.
+E.g. `s3.amazonaws.com`
     - `container`: A string containing the name of the container to use.
     - `acl`: ACL to use for all requests.
 Set to `false` to tell sunny not to send an x-<provider>-acl header.
 Set to send `public-read` by default.
     - `retryLimit`: Number of times to retry a request.
 Set to -1 for infinite.
 Set to 2 by default.